sass/sass/doc-src/SASS_REFERENCE.md

     sass input.sass output.css

+You can also tell Sass to watch the file and update the CSS every time the Sass file changes:

+    sass --watch input.sass:output.css

+If you have a directory with many Sass files, you can also tell Sass to watch the entire directory:

+    sass --watch app/sass:public/stylesheets

 Use `sass --help` for full documentation.
-At the moment, the command-line tool doesn't support updating everything in a directory or automatically updating the CSS file when the Sass file changes.
-To do that, check out the [Compass](http://compass-style.org/) Sass framework.

 Using Sass in Ruby code is very simple.
 After installing the Haml gem,